THE SILENT REFUGEES

 Edward was allowed only two suitcases and had to rebuild his life upon arrival in New York.
 He is grateful that he was young enough at the time to do so, but notes that for people like his father, who had wanted to emigrate in their 20’s but were held hostage until their late 60’s, their lives were in effect stolen twice.

-Lea's family fled Lebanon on a smuggler's boat to Cypress during the civil war.
+Lea's family fled Lebanon on a smuggler's boat to Cyprus during the civil war.
 Her parents, siblings, and grandparents were only able to take two suitcases between all of them for their belongings.
 Their mementos were lost when a bomb hit their home and destroyed her mother's bedroom.
 The family subsisted on a jar of truffles in oil for weeks while awaiting their chance to escape.

-Lea worked to help settle other refugees during the 1990's in Brooklyn, helping with translation services and placing their children in school.
+Lea worked to help settle other refugees during the 1990s in Brooklyn, helping with translation services and placing their children in school.
 She volunteers weekly at Eishel Shabbat, a group that provides food to needy families.
-She says that after losing everything she had, she learned not to become attached to objects and regard material things as unimportant.
+She says that after losing everything she had, she learned not to become attached to objects and to regard material things as unimportant.